tzatko/dotfiles/README.md

 If you don't install Janus, dotfiles will try to fallback to some sensible vim defaults.

-### Add custom commands without creating a new fork
+### Add custom commands and settings without creating a new fork

 If `~/.extra` exists, it will be sourced along with the other files.
 You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.